Manulife Financial Corporation (MFC) Reveals an Earnings Mystery

-Manulife Financial Corporation (NYSE:MFC) went down by -0.38% from its latest closing price compared to the recent 1-year high of $22.19.
-The company’s stock price has collected -0.95% of loss in the last five trading sessions.
+Manulife Financial Corporation (NYSE:MFC) went down by -2.49% from its latest closing price compared to the recent 1-year high of $22.19.
+The company’s stock price has collected 2.55% of gains in the last five trading sessions.
 The Wall Street Journal reported on 02/09/22 that Enphase Energy, Chipotle, Peloton, Uber: What to Watch in the Stock Market Today

 Is It Worth Investing in Manulife Financial Corporation (NYSE :MFC) Right Now?